 - Obtain liability insurance through a licensed Florida insurance company.

 The minimum amount of motorcycle insurance coverage in Florida is $10,000 per person/$20,000 for two people for bodily injury and $10,000 for property damages.

 In addition to the proper training, equipment, and insurance to protect yourself against motorcycle accidents in West Palm Beach, you need to familiarize yourself with the rules of the road for Florida motorcyclists.
 These include:

 - The right to use a full lane, the same as any other vehicle, as well as a full space in parking lots.

 - The option to ride side by side with other bikers, provided you both stay within the perimeters of the lane.

 - Lane splitting, which is when a motorcyclist attempts to pass traffic by going down the middle of the lane between two vehicles, is not allowed.

 - All other traffic rules apply.
 This includes prohibitions against speeding, disregarding traffic signals, and driving distracted or under the influence, all of which increase motorcycle accident risks.

 Despite following the motorcycle helmet laws and other regulations for Florida motorcyclists, personal injuries can still happen.
-When they do, reach out to the experienced West Palm Beach motorcycle accident lawyers at Fetterman & Associates, P.A.
-Our attorneys have been fighting for the rights of injured accident victims for more than 40 years, including those of Florida motorcyclists.
+When they do, reach out to the experienced West Palm Beach motorcycle accident lawyers at Fetterman Law Our attorneys have been fighting for the rights of injured accident victims for more than 40 years, including those of Florida motorcyclists.
 Give us a call or contact us online to schedule your free consultation today.